(This is the first of a two-part series. Part 2 is here.)

 It’s losing everywhere.
 The UK Supreme Court ruled in April that sex means biological sex, not acquired sex.
 As far as the law is concerned a trans woman is a man, and has no right to access women’s refuges, prisons, hospital wards, sports teams, changing facilities, and other single-sex spaces.

-The justices said that whatever other rights and protections trans people possessed: “Read fairly and in context, [the UK’s equality law’s] provisions relating to single-sex services can only be interpreted by reference to biological sex.”
+The justices said that whatever other rights and protections trans people possessed:

 Keep reading with a 7-day free trial